thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 ###### Angular Approach:

-TestBed allows developers to configure **ngModules** that provide instances/values and use Dependency Injection... just like those processes developers use in their regular Ng applications.
+The Angular **TestBed** allows developers to configure **ngModules** that provide instances/values and use Dependency Injection... just like those processes developers use in their regular Ng applications.

-And Angular components can be easily instantiated and tested using the **TestBed** with its support for component-lifecycle features.
+With the TestBed and its support for for component-lifecycle features, Angular components can be easily instantiated and tested.

 {% highlight js %}
 {% raw %}